n1koo/chef-magic-for-osx/site-cookbooks/unix-essentials/README.md

 Description
 ===========
-Will install some essential unix software such as ack, watch, wget and libraries such as libxml2 and readline.
+Will install some essential unix software such as watch, wget and libraries such as libxml2 and readline.